ddgaldames/Instacart_Basket_Analysis/README.md

 # Data

 Open source data available from Instacart for the year 2017.
-The link to the dataset is here.
+The link to the dataset is [here.](https://www.instacart.com/datasets/grocery-shopping-2017).